Invariant Hilbert schemes and desingularizations of quotients by classical groups: Introduction and statement of the main results

 It is known that there exists a finite subset $\mathcal{E}$ of $\Irr(G)$ such that the morphism

 is a closed embedding; this is a consequence of the construction of the invariant Hilbert scheme as a closed subscheme of the multigraded Hilbert scheme of Haiman and Sturmfels (\cite{HS}).
-This suggests to choose an appropriate simple representation $M_1 \in \Irr(G)$ and to check whether $\gamma \times \delta_{M_1}$ is a closed embedding of $\HH$.
+This suggests to choose an appropriate simple representation $M_1 \in \Irr(G)$ and to check whether $\gamma \times \delta_{M_1}$ is a closed embedding of $\HHH$.
 If this holds, then we have to identify the image; otherwise, we choose another simple representation $M_2$ and we look if $\gamma \times \delta_{M_1} \times \delta_{M_2}$ is a closed embedding.
-This procedure must stop after a finite number of steps and we get an explicit closed embedding of $\HH$ as simple as possible.
+This procedure must stop after a finite number of steps and we get an explicit closed embedding of $\HHH$ as simple as possible.

-In Section \ref{generalitéesHilbert}, we recall some basic results and we give a proof of the Key-Proposition.
+In Section \ref{generaliteesHilbert}, we recall some basic results and we give a proof of the Key-Proposition.
 Case 1 (the easiest one) is treated in Section \ref{casSln}.
-Case 4 (the most difficult one) is treated for $n=2$ in Section \ref{GLngénéral}.
-The details for the other cases (except Case 2 for $n=1$ which is an easy exercice left to the reader!) can be found in the thesis \cite{Terp} from which this article is extracted.
+Case 4 (the most difficult one) is treated for $n=2$ in Section \ref{GLngeneral}.
+The details for the other cases (except Case 2 for $n=1$ which is an easy exercise left to the reader!) can be found in the thesis \cite{Te1} from which this article is extracted.

 To conclude, let us mention that we can also use invariant Hilbert schemes to construct canonical desingularizations of some symplectic varieties.
 Let $G \subset GL(V)$ be as in Cases 2-4 and $W=V^{\oplus n'} \oplus V^{* \oplus n'}$.
-Then $W$ is a symplectic representation of $G$ and one can define a moment map $\mu:\ W \rightarrow \gg^*$, where $\gg$ is the Lie algebra of $G$.
+Then $W$ is a symplectic representation of $G$ and one can define a moment map $\mu:\ W \rightarrow \ggg^*$, where $\ggg$ is the Lie algebra of $G$.
 The \textit{symplectic reduction} of $W$ is defined as $\mu^{-1}(0)/\!/G$.
-We will see in a forthcoming article (also extracted from \cite{Terp}) that, in "small" case, $\gamma:\ \HHp \rightarrow \mu^{-1}(0)/\!/G$ is a desingularization, sometimes symplectic, but that $\HH$ is reducible in general.\\
+In the article \cite{Te2} (also extracted from \cite{Te1}), we obtain families of examples for which $\gamma:\ \HHHp \rightarrow \mu^{-1}(0)/\!/G$ is a desingularization, sometimes symplectic, but where $\HHH$ is reducible in general.\\

 \textbf{Acknowledgments:} I am very thankful to Michel Brion for proposing this subject to me and for a lot of helpful discussions, I thank Hanspeter Kraft for ideas and corrections concerning Section \ref{subsectionJ}, and I thank Tanja Becker for very helpful discussions during her stay in Grenoble in October 2010.
+I also thank the referees for carefully reading this paper.